A High-Order Scheme for Image Segmentation via a modified Level-Set method: Introduction

 \section{Introduction}

-The Level-Set (LS) Method has been introduced by Osher and Sethian in the 1980s \cite{Sethian85,OS88} and then used to deal with several applications, e.g. fronts propagation, computer vision, computational fluids dynamics (see the monographs by Sethian \cite{Sethian99} and by Osher and Fedkiw \cite{OF03} for several interesting examples).
-This method is nowadays very popular for its simplicity and its capability to deal with topological changes.
-In fact, the main advantage of the level-set method is the possibility to easily describe time-varying objects, follow shapes that change topology, for example, when a shape splits in two, develops holes, or the reverse of these operations.
-In fact, a shape that changes its topology arriving to split into two objects is difficult to describe numerically in order to follow its evolution.
-It is much easier to consider the evolution in time of the shape through its level-set function.
-In $\mathbb R^2$, the level-set method corresponds to representing a closed curve $\Gamma$ (such as the shape boundary in our case) using an auxiliary function $\varphi$, called the level-set function. $\Gamma$ is represented as the zero-level set of $\varphi$ by $\Gamma = \{(x,y) \, | \, \varphi(x,y) = 0 \}$, and the level-set method manipulates $\Gamma$ implicitly, through the function $\varphi$.
-This function $\varphi$ will take positive values inside the region delimited by the curve $\Gamma$ and negative values outside.
+The Level-Set (LS) method has been introduced by Osher and Sethian in the 1980s \cite{Sethian85,OS88} and then used to deal with several applications, e.g. fronts propagation, computer vision, computational fluids dynamics (see the monographs by Sethian \cite{Sethian99} and by Osher and Fedkiw \cite{OF03} for several interesting examples).
+This method is nowadays very popular for its simplicity and for its capability to deal with topological changes.
+In fact, the main advantage of the LS method is the possibility to easily describe time-varying objects, follow shapes that change topology, for example when a shape splits in two, develops holes, or the reverse of these operations.
+For the image segmentation problem the application of the LS method is based on the evolution of a curve according to a normal velocity based on the gray-levels of the image, typically the curve is described as the 0-level set of a representation function (or level-set function).\\ In $\mathbb R^2$ the LS method corresponds to define an initial closed curve $\Gamma_0$ using an auxiliary function $v_0$ which has to change sign on $\Gamma_0$.
+The evolution of that curve at time $t$ is denoted by $\Gamma_t$ and is represented by the 0-level set of a function $v$, i.e.

-Here, we are interesting in following the evolution of a front that moves in its normal direction with a velocity $c(x,y)$.
-Since the velocity function depends only on the point $(x,y)$, this problem can be written in terms of a first order evolutive Hamilton-Jacobi equation of eikonal type

-where $v_0$ must be a \emph{proper representation} of the initial front $\Gamma_0$, i.e. if we identify the first configuration of the front as the $0$-level set of the viscosity solution, then we require

-where $\Omega_0$ is the region delimited by $\Gamma_0$. \\ The front $\Gamma_t$ at time $t>0$ is defined as the $0$-level set of the solution $v$ of \eqref{eq:HJ_eikonal}, i.e.